quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoints.
 These actions are described on the assumption that potential targets for request forgery attacks take no action to protect against these attacks.
-While target services are encouraged to implement better protections, such as strong authentication that does not rely on implicit signals, the goal of this section is to describe mitigations that can be employed unilaterally by a QUIC implementation or deployment.
+While target services are encouraged to implement better protections, such as strong authentication that does not rely on implicit signals, this section describes mitigations that can be employed unilaterally by a QUIC implementation or deployment.